diegozr1/Notify/README.md

 Run the docs

 	- open docs/index.html in a web browser
 	- or run your own server http-server

+Some patterns included

+	- MVC
+	- Factory
+	- Singleton

 Check the video for more information